status-im/nimbus-build-system/README.md

 ### QUICK_AND_DIRTY_COMPILER

-Skip multiple Nim compiler bootstrap iterations and tool building.
+Skip some Nim compiler bootstrap iterations and tool building.
 Useful in CI.
 Defaults to 0.

 `make QUICK_AND_DIRTY_COMPILER=1 build-nim`

-__Don't use this!__ It produces [a buggy Nim-1.2.6 compiler](https://github.com/status-im/nimbus-eth2/pull/2220).

 ## Make targets